Best Las Vegas Hotels for Families: Smoke-Free Guide (2026)

 The Elara Hotel by Hilton Grand Vacations, along with a look at its pool & an interior view of 1 of the multigenerational rooms.

-Elara by Hilton is a 52-story condo-style tower directly connected to Planet Hollywood and the Miracle Mile Shops, with no casino anywhere on the property.
+Elara by Hilton is a 52-story condo-style tower directly connected to Planet Hollywood and the Miracle Mile Shops, with no casino and no smoking anywhere on the property.
 We have not stayed here, but the configuration makes it one of the most practical options on the Strip for larger family groups, and it has earned a place on this list on that basis alone.

 One-, two-, three-, and four-bedroom suites are available, each with a full kitchenette.
 The four-bedroom configuration sleeps ten or more, nearly impossible to find at this price point anywhere else on the Strip!
 Having a proper kitchen means breakfast in the room and the kind of flexibility that makes a longer Vegas trip feel sustainable rather than expensive.